vmartinezalvarez/Image-generation-GAN-vs-DCGAN/README.md

 * Learning time
     * MNIST GAN - Avg. time for epoch  is 4.564566612243652 sec
     * MNIST DCGAN - Avg. time for epoch is 26.319965600967407 sec

+## Conclusions

+In this short project, we have implemented, evaluated, and compared the performance of a GAN, where both generator and discriminator are multilayer perceptrons with a DCGAN.
+The images generated using the DCGAN model architecture were significantly better (less noisy) than the ones generates using the multilayer perceptron GAN (see Fig. 2).
+This can be understood as follows: convolutional neural nets, in general, find areas of correlation within an image, that is, they look for spatial correlations.
+This means a DCGAN would likely be more fitting for image/video data, whereas the general idea of a GAN can be applied to wider domains, as the model specifics are left open to be addresses by individual model architectures.
+Therefore, of the two model architectures studied here, the DCGAN model is the most appropriate tool to generate images with high resolution and with less noise.

 ## Reference